department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 <span id="caregiver"></span>
 <div class="feature" markdown=“1”>

-### What if I'm the caregiver or family member of a Veteran or Servicemember—how can a VA social worker help me?
+### How can a VA social worker help me if I'm the caregiver or family member of a Veteran or Servicemember?

-VA social workers can help to support you in many different ways.
+VA social workers can support you in many different ways.

-**You can reach out to a VA social work for support if you need help:**
+**You can reach out to a VA social worker for support if you need help:**

-- **Getting family counseling.** We can help you work through any relationship struggles.
+- **Getting family counseling.** We can help you work through relationship struggles.
-- **Understanding your loved one's condition.** We can teach you about the Veteran or Servicemember's health problems and how to help them live a more healthy life, deal with stress, and access the programs and services they need.
+- **Understanding your loved one's condition.** We can teach you about the Veteran's or Servicemember's health problems and how to help them live a more healthy life, deal with stress, and access the programs and services they need.
-- **Accessing rural health care.** We can help you find medical services for the Veteran or Servicemember in the community if you live far from a VA health facility.
+- **Accessing rural health care.** We can help you find medical services in the community for the Veteran or Servicemember if you live far from a VA health facility.
 - **Caring for a Veteran or Servicemember who can't care for themselves.** We can help you get support to care for your loved one at home, or make arrangements for their long-term care if you can no longer provide that care yourself.
 - **Supporting a Veteran or Servicemember who's struggling.** We can help you get treatment and support for your loved one if they're struggling with mental health problems, substance use problems, homelessness, or end-of-life issues—or if they just feel like something isn't right.
-- **Advocating for your loved one.** We can act as your family's voice to make sure your wishes are respected and you get what you need.
+- **Advocating for your loved one.** We can speak on behalf of your family to make sure your wishes are respected and you get what you need.

 These are just some examples.
 If you have any questions or problems, feel free to ask for an appointment with a VA social worker.
-We'll help you or connect you with the right person to help.
+We'll help you or connect you with the right person who can help.

 </div>